 Your child's "parent report" will be going home this week in your child's mailbox.
 These reports will give you insight to the skills that your child is being exposed to and developing while in our program.

-If upon reviewing your child's report you would like to schedule a conference with your child's teacher, please let the front office know and we will gladly schedule one for you!
+upon reviewing your child's report, if you have any questions you would like to address with your child's teacher, please let the front office know.